Service Descriptions

 Respiratory Therapy

-Respiratory therapy is a one on one service prescribed by a physician, ARNP, or physician assistant and relates to impairment of respiratory function and other deficiencies of the cardiopulmonary system.
+Respiratory Therapy is a one-on-one service prescribed by a physician, ARNP, or physician assistant and relates to impairment of respiratory function and other deficiencies of the cardiopulmonary system.

 *Respite Care

-Respite care is a service that provides supportive care and supervision to individual receiving services under the age of 21 when the primary caregiver is unable to perform the duties of a caregiver.
+Respite Care is a service that provides supportive care and supervision to individual receiving services under the age of 21 when the primary caregiver is unable to perform the duties of a caregiver.
 This service is generally used due to a brief planned or emergency absence, or when the primary caregiver is available, but temporarily physically unable to care for or supervise the individual receiving services for a brief period of time.

 Skilled Nursing